 E456 South College

-Her teaching interests include (auto)biography, gender studies, popular newspaper cultures and social reform literature.
-She also advocates for interdisciplinary approaches to literary analysis and experimentation with digital tools that advance data literacy and traditional and creative textual studies.
+She teaches a range of undergraduate and graduate courses including those on topics of Black intellectualism(s) and American literary histories, social justice movements, women writers, gender studies, popular/entertainment cultures and data/media studies.
+She advocates for interdisciplinary approaches to literary analysis and experimentation with digital tools that advance data literacy for traditional and creative textual pursuits.

 Co-Editor for essay collection, Colored Conventions in the Nineteenth Century and the Digital Age (in-progress)